jrohlandt/vscode-rainyday-color-theme/README.md

 OR
 on Mac/Linux $HOME/.vscode/extensions

-Then in VScode look for mydarcula color-theme
+Then in VScode look for rainyday color-theme